MJKWoolnough/ics/README.md

 type ParamCommonName string
 ```

-CommonName is the common name to be associated with the calendar user specified
-by the property
+ParamCommonName.

 #### func  NewCommonName

 ```go
 func NewCommonName(v ParamCommonName) *ParamCommonName
 ```
-NewCommonName returns a *ParamCommonName for ease of use with optional values
+NewCommonName returns a *ParamCommonName for ease of use with optional values.

 #### type ParamDelagatee